How to apply for a Recreational Boating Facilities Scheme planning or works grant.

 Round 28 of the Recreational Boating Facilities Scheme (RBFS) closes 2 pm Friday 1 September 2023.

 Email your completed form and all required attachments by the closing date to email@example.com

 The file size limit for emails is 15MB.
 If you may need to send your application using multiple emails, ensure each email is sequentially marked.

 We encourage works applications to attach engineering drawings or concept plans, and relevant photos of :

 - Close ups and aerial photos of the site, with the location clearly marked.

 - Examples of similar infrastructure to your proposal.

-- Existing infrastructure (with the proposed upgrade clearly marked).
+- Existing infrastructure with the proposed upgrade clearly marked.

-- Regional Assessment panel.
+- Regional Assessment panel

-- Recreational Boating Facilities Scheme panel.
+- Recreational Boating Facilities Scheme panel

-- Minister for Transport.
+- Minister for Transport

 All applications will be evaluated based on the benefits they provide to the recreational boating public.

-You will be asked to sign a legally binding funding agreement, which details the grant conditions.
+You may be offered full funding, funding for certain components only, or only a percentage of the funding you requested.
+You will be asked to sign a legally binding funding agreement, which sets out the grant conditions.

 If unsuccessful, you will be provided with reasons why the application was unsuccessful.